lextm/jekyll-theme-chirpy/_posts/2007-9-10-summer-of-code-google-s-plan.md

 Why does Google support this kind of activities?
 Innovation.
 Yes, it changes the world.

 We know Microsoft tries to do something but I never feel any changes its activities bring.
-Those innovations seem frozen once touched by Microsoft’s hands.
+Those innovations seem frozen once touched by Microsoft's hands.

 Sometimes I think this is why I prefer Google to Microsoft.
 <!--more-->